-grow saplings and poles per acre that were left after harvest.
+saplings and poles means the number of free-togrow saplings and poles per acre that were left after harvest.
 This is divided by the equivalent factor (0.6).
 This includes wildlife trees and trees left in patches.

-trees greater than or equal to 11 inches DBH that were left after harvest.
+Basal area means basal area per acre of free-to-grow trees greater than or equal to 11 inches DBH that were left after harvest.
 This is divided by the equivalent factor (0.4).